-The Domestic Abuse Act 2021 now creates a statutory definition of domestic abuse.
-In summary, the Act emphasises that domestic abuse is not just physical violence or threatening behaviour, but can also be coercive or controlling, emotional, sexual and/or economic abuse.
-As part of this definition, children are explicitly recognised as victims if they see, hear or otherwise experience the effects of abuse.

-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+The Domestic Abuse Act 2021 includes a statutory definition of domestic abuse.
+The Act emphasises that domestic abuse is not just physical violence or threatening behaviour, but can also be coercive or controlling, emotional, sexual and/or economic abuse.
+As part of this definition, children are explicitly recognised as victims if they see, hear or otherwise experience the effects of abuse at home or in their own intimate relationships (teenage relationship abuse), all of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.